lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 It's recommended to always bridge assets from L1 to L2 using the native bridge instead of going to market.
 By doing that, one can enjoy the best token rate available, propagating it to the L2 side.

 Centralized and decentralized cryptocurrency exchanges, which enable withdrawals while bypassing the native bridge to chains where the token rate has not yet been delivered, may face unfair arbitrage losses.

-To mitigate this risk, we recommend either:
+To mitigate this risk, it's recommended either:
 - **always check that the destination L2 token rate is up to date with L1**, otherwise push the rate permissionlessly through the native bridge and wait until it is updated
 - use shares-based (wstETH) bookkeeping as the transfer units